bitmvr/DIRMOTD/README.md

 ## Installation

-To install **DITMOTD**, clone the project and then add the script to your path.
+1. Clone the project into the directory of your choice
+2. Apple the following to your `.bashrc`
+  - `PROMPT_COMMAND=LOCAL/PATH/TO/dirmotd.sh`

 That's it.
 You're all setup and ready to go!